Fellow of the RASC (FRASC)

 Successful nominations will document the candidates’ contributions and service to the Society by:

 - Outlining and/or describing the various works done, projects undertaken, roles filled, etc. by the candidate,

 - Indicating when (dates and date ranges) this work was done over the required number of years and describing how it has impacted the Society, and by

 - Describing how the work supported the RASC’s objectives, mission, and vision.

-Awardees will be presented with a certificate, and will be recognized on the RASC Web site.
+Awardees will be presented with a certificate, a wall plaque, and will be recognized on the RASC website.
 Successful nominations to Fellow will be published in JRASC and/or other RASC publications as appropriate.
 Fellowship recipients will be entitled to use the post-nominal of FRASC.

 A Fellowship and the use of its associated post-nominal is a life-long benefit; it is not contingent on continued membership.

 |2014 Broughton Fellow Citation||12.17 KB|